ishanvyas22/cakephp-inertiajs/README.md

     }
 ```

+#### Customize `beforeRender` hook

 `InertiaResponse` trait uses `beforeRender` hook internally to handle the view specific logic.
-But there might be some scenario in that you have to use this hook to manipulate some things.
+But there might be some scenarios in which you want to use this hook to manipulate or customize some behavior.
 Since if you will directly call `beforeRender` method in your controller, it will override whole behavior which is not what you want.

 To override `beforeRender` hook:
 ```php